 Explore The KLCC Playground

 Best playground in the world?
 Possibly!
-Our kids raved about the KLCC Playground, in fact, so much that we had to return a few times during our visit.
+Our kids rave about the KLCC Playground.
+So much, in fact, that we had to return a few times during our first visit to KL and many times since.
 So this received our highest rating: best place for kids in KL!

 Address: Persiaran KLCC, Jalan Ipoh, 50450 Kuala Lumpur, Wilayah Persekutuan